ZeroC0ke/data_science_bootcamp_8/README.md

 # data_science_bootcamp_8
-My Data portfoli for data analyst role
+My Data portfolio for data analyst role

 ## What did I learn from this bootcamp